rinconjc/app-introspector/README.md

 App Introspector
 ================

-A small plugable library for Spring based web applications that provides programatic access to the application at runtime.
-This can be used to diagnostic or fix problems at runtime.
+A small plugable library for Spring based web apps that provides programatic access to the application at runtime.
+This can be used for investigating or fixing problems during application runtime.
 It provides a simple REST like JSON interface, as well as a rich web console for inspecting and executing scripts (JavaScript) in the JVM running the application.

 JSON Interface endpoints: